vince-kr/swdev-ca2-library/Report.md

 This package contains the system logic that is used by the interactor package.
 The library interface defines methods that can be called on the `Library` type which gets passed into every event loop call.
 These methods are implemented by `LibraryManagement`.
 Methods that interact with the catalogue of assets are passed on to the library's copy of the `Catalogue` object.

+The `LibraryManagement` and `Catalogue` classes also hold the collections of users, assets, and creators (authors/directors/producers).
+These collections are all `HashMap` with a little bit of extra functionality.
+Maps are great at retrieving and updating records, which is expected to happen often over the program's lifetime.
+Iterating over the `Entry` of each element's ID + the element itself provides a simple way of accessing an element plus the associated ID.

 ### Loans as a class

 While a loan is not a real-world object, defining the occurrence of a loan as a type simplifies development.
 Once a Loan object exists, there is no reason to differentiate between items in the *catalogue* -- which represents a record of what the library has available -- and the actual *books on shelves*.